nstclair13/blog/_posts/2017-05-17-VFXinVancouverWorkPermits.md

 ---
 layout: default_posts
-title: VFX in Vancouver&#58; NAFTA Work Permits
+title: VFX in Vancouver&#58; NAFTA Work Permits Explained
 image: https://upload.wikimedia.org/wikipedia/en/e/e2/Flags_north_america.jpg
 meta: Want to come up to Vancouver for VFX / Animation work?
 Come get clarity on the requirements needed to work across the border as an expat animator or vfx artist.
 The first in a series of posts titled VFX in Vancouver.
 description: Do you want to come up to Vancouver for Animation or VFX work?
 I try to provide some clarity and personal experiences on the requirements needed to work across the border as an expat animator or vfx artist.
 The first in a series of posts titled VFX in Vancouver.